ShivSubedi/TraditionalML_PredictiveAnalytics_basics/README.md

-# TraditionalML_PredictiveAnalytics_basics
-This repo will hold the basic implementation of various Traditional Machine Learning (Predictive Analytics) techniques:
+This directory 'Linear Regression' will host the various test cases for:
+- Simple Linear Regression Model
-1. Linear Regression
+- Multiple Linear Regression Model
-2. Logistic Regression
-3. Cluster Analysis
-4. Factor Analysis
-5. Time Series Analysis